functionally/marlowe-ici/ReadMe.md

-IPFS Chain Index for Marlowe
+IPLD Chain Index for Marlowe
 ================================